David Lipper

 David Lipper is a Canadian actor, director, producer and writer.
 He is best known for his role as Viper in the ABC television sitcom Full House (1994–1995).
 His other roles include Jace in the television film She Fought Alone (1995), Robert Trump in Trump Unauthorized (2006), Amos in the television miniseries Sons of Liberty (2015) and Robbie Womack in the television series Frequency (2017).

 Early life

 He grew up in Montreal and moved to Los Angeles after completing his BFA in Musical Theater from Emerson College in Boston.

 Career

 Acting

 Lipper made his first screen appearance when he appeared in the 1988 television series Time of Your Life.

 Lipper appeared as Viper, DJ Tanner's boyfriend, in the final season of ABC television sitcom Full House, a role in which he reprised in Fuller House.
-He then appeared as the sadistic character of Brian Austin Greene's character's best friend Jace in the 1995 film She Fought Alone.
+He then appeared as the sadistic character of Brian Austin Green's character's best friend Jace in the 1995 film She Fought Alone.

 He appeared in films such as Dante's Peak, Bug Buster, The Pacifier and Two Jacks.
 He appeared as Bob Deacon in the action film Dying of the Light.